olegv142/esp32-ble-uart-mx/README.md

 # esp32-ble
 This is the multipurpose dual role BLE to serial bridge capable of creating multiple connections to other peripheral devices as well as acting as peripheral accepting connections from other central device.
 Its operation is controlled by host via the same serial link as used for data transfers.
 Multiple compile time configuration options are provided to meet requirements in a variety of applications.
 For example it may be used for gathering telemetry data from some set of devices, providing communication link for commands / responses from controlling application or for creating bidirectional wireless communication channel between the pair of devices.
 It uses Arduino as building platform to keep code small and make using it as simple as possible.
+The adapter was tested on ESP32C3 Super Mini modules with Espressif board support package version 3.0.3.

 ## Architecture and communication protocol
 BLE devices may play two different roles.
 The peripheral role acts as a server providing access to its internal data to the central role acting as a client accessing that data remotely.
 Unlike many BLE to serial adapters having only one role the **ble_uart_mx** adapter implements both roles.
 The peripheral role is typically used to provide wireless access for some computing device such as desktop or mobile phone.
 There is also a convenient possibility to access peripheral from browser which allows for creating cross platform web applications.
 The central role on the other hand may be used to access other peripherals.
 It may be used for wireless communications with one or more devices or just to create a bidirectional communication link with another adapter as a peripheral device.
 The **ble_uart_mx** adapter is capable of creating of up to 8 connections to peripheral devices while nor more than one central device may create connection to it at the same time.
 The connection is always initiated by central device.
 To create connection the 6 byte MAC address of the destination peripheral is required.